Charles-Lim93/HighSpeedCollisionAvoidanceAirSimRL/README.md

 ## 📌 Overview
 High-Speed collision avoidance based on RL in AirSim simulation & Unreal Engine

-This repository contains the implementation of the reinforcement learning framework presented at the **AIAA SciTech 2025 Forum** [1].
+This repository contains the implementation of the reinforcement learning framework presented at the **AIAA SciTech 2025 Forum**.
 An extended version of this work has been submitted to the *Journal of Aerospace Information Systems (JAIS)*.

 > **Paper Link:** [AIAA SciTech 2025 Paper](https://arc.aiaa.org/doi/abs/10.2514/6.2025-2275)